godatadriven/flink-streaming-xke/README.md

 For Mac users 'brew' might be handy.

 - Java 8
-- Zookeeper
+- Kafka
-- Kafka (bundled with Zookeeper)
+- Flink
-- Flink (also bundled with Zookeeper)
+- Zookeeper (but thats bundled with Kafka and Flink)
 - Maven3 for building the fat-jar